vsoch/post-label-container/README.md

 and then had one workflow per architecture, making sure to include the architecture as the tag so that there wouldn't be a race to push different containers to the same tag.

+## Why do we do a push

+I tried using load and the cache to preserve the container between steps, but every time it wanted to pull from (a non-existing) container URI, and given that the container did exist, it would be incorrectly pulling an older image each time.
+So instead I opted for running the labeling and final deploy just on push to main, and for a pull request I do a vanilla build that does not push.